wyfir/portfolio_footer/README.md

 # Responsive Minimalistic Modern Portfolio Footer

 Responsive Minimalistic Modern Portfolio Footer is a sleek and modern footer designed for personal portfolios.
 It includes social media icons, a contact section, and a project invitation message.
-The footer is built using HTML, CSS, and JavaScript.
+The footer is built using HTML and CSS.

 ## Features